Second-hand smoke

 Second-hand smoke refers to smoke from a person’s cigarette, pipe or cigar.
 It is also known as passive smoke, environmental smoke and involuntary smoke.
 It is smoke inhaled by a person who has not made the choice to smoke.

 There is no safe level of exposure to second-hand smoke.
-Second-hand smoke increases the risk of lung cancer, and the risk increases with the amount and duration of second-hand smoke exposure.
+Second-hand smoke increases the risk of cancer and other smoking-related diseases.
+The risk increases with the amount and duration of second-hand smoke exposure.

 Smoke and vape free environments are the most effective way to reduce second-hand smoke exposure.
 South Australia has comprehensive legislation to protect the community from exposure to second-hand smoke in many indoor areas and public places.